 The Judge looked to Section 503 of the IMDMA as well as federal law relative to military retirement.
 Section 503 was clear that all property and all pension/retirement benefits acquired during the marriage were marital property and that the value of the retirement was to be determined by the retirement system.
 The federal law governing military retirements valued points, not years of service.
 As such, the Judge determined, utilizing the Hunt/ time-rule formula was inappropriate because the mere passage of time was not what created retirement benefits or what made them more valuable.
 The points themselves were what directly contributed to the value of the retirement benefits.

 The Judge noted that there was no Illinois law directly on point.
 The parties each cited cases from other states.
 However, after reviewing the evidence presented, Illinois Statutes, federal statutes and case law from outside of the jurisdiction, Judge Mathein found that applying the Hunt formula would be unjust and inequitable.
 She determined that an equitable distribution would be to use the points earned during the marriage, divided by total points earned, to calculate the marital percentage.

 The marital portion of the points was 1,360, which amounted to 44% of the retirement benefits.
 Therefore, the wife was entitled to 22% of his monthly benefits.

 5 Revere Drive, Suite 200 Northbrook, IL 60062

 By Appointment Only

-Anderson & Boback is a highly-respected, experienced Chicago family law firm, skilled in negotiation and litigation.
-When divorce and other family law issues make your life chaotic and uncertain, you want your case resolved as quickly and fairly as possible.
-Multiple Offices (Northbrook and Chicago Downtown); we make it easy for you to book an appointment in a location near you.
+Anderson & Boback is a highly-respected, experienced Chicago family law firm, skilled in negotiation and litigation for divorce and other family law issues.
+With multiple offices in NorthBrook and Chicago Downtown, we make it easy for you to book an appointment in a location near you.
+Our family and divorce lawyers serve families in Cook County, Lake County, Will County, and DuPage County.
 Call Now 312-715-0870